 Just in case.

-(Check your short-term rental permit before purchasing; your municipality might require a certain type of extinguisher.)
+(Check your short-term rental permit before purchasing the extinguisher on this Airbnb checklist; your municipality might require a certain type of extinguisher.)

 Also just in case.